FAIRsharing/json-schema-tools/README.md

 that can be used to represent data and metadata instances as well as the constrains describing an object (also called **schema**).
 <br/> Schemas are built using the **JSON-Schema** standard which informs about the syntactic constrains of an object: properties name,
 description, values allowed, cardinality, references to other schemas, ect ....

-Schemas are **highly interconnected** and can even contain circularity.
-This allows to represent very complex structures (called networks in this documentation), which, however, may become hardly human readable.
+<br/>They are **highly interconnected** and can even contain circularity.
+This allows to represent very complex structures (called networks in this documentation), which, however, may become
+hardly human readable.
 To emphasise this phenomena, semantic constrains for machine readability that should also be taken into consideration create an even more complex specification.

 #### Separating syntactic and semantic layers: